chineduknight/wouldyourather/README.md

-# Project Title

-The name of the Project
+# Would You Rather (simplified)

 ## Demo link:

-Access my site at [google.com](https://google.com)
+Access the online version at [wouldyouratherknight](https://wouldyouratherknight.netlify.app/)

 ## Table of Content: